 Every single one of the produce ingredients is in season right now, making it the perfect summer dish.
 So not only is this gazpacho easy on your kitchen and palate, it’s easy on Mother Earth too.

-1. Place the sliced almonds on a baking sheet in a 350 degree F oven.
+Tip: To toast the almonds, place the sliced almonds on a baking sheet in a 350 degree F oven.
 Toast until golden, approximately 3 minutes.
 When you can smell their inviting aroma, that usually means they’re done.
-Set aside.

 Bon appetit!